vasjamarkic/EVNikola-Secondary-Electric-Controller-ArduinoMega-NextionDisplay-16ChannelRelay/README.md

 - replaced the mega2560 with the new one because I accidently bricked 12V to the input pin --> UART is damaged, the procesor is not
   communicating with pC anymore!
 - wired the front-mask!
+- defined the 2d pack of fuses for PWM, Radio, cabin lights, other, Emsiso controller
+- wired the wires and second fuse unit (f11 ÷ f16)
+- placed wires from second pack fuses (f11 ÷ f16) to dashboard
+-

 by Vasja Markič,